Financial Psychologist & Certified Financial Therapist™

 • How do I build a healthier relationship with money that fits who I am now?

-Money is one of the longest relationships we will ever have, and many of our beliefs about it begin early.
 My clients often feel relieved when they realize they are not “bad” with money.
-More often, they have been shaped by old family messages, coping patterns, and experiences that are still influencing their choices today.
+More often, they have been shaped by family messages, coping patterns, and experiences that are still influencing their choices today.

 How I Help:

-I help clients better understand the emotional, relational, and cultural patterns shaping their relationship with money, identity, and change.
+I help clients understand the emotional, relational, and cultural patterns shaping their relationship with money, identity, and change.

-Together, we look at what may be happening beneath the surface, including old survival patterns, family roles, cultural messages, and the parts of you that learned to equate money with safety, pressure, shame, or self-worth.
+Together, we look at what may be happening beneath the surface, including old patterns, family roles, cultural messages, and the parts of you that learned to equate money with safety, pressure, shame, or self-worth.

 This work may include money anxiety, burnout, over-functioning, people-pleasing, guilt, avoidance, or the emotional weight of high-responsibility roles.
-It can also mean building a steadier relationship with yourself so your choices feel more intentional, sustainable, and aligned with who you are now.

 I offer a nonjudgmental, neurodiversity-affirming space where you do not have to perform, minimize your pain, or have it all figured out before you begin.